 According to information published in Chinese Medicine, green tea has shown positive effects in the prevention of various diseases.
-Specifically, its medicinal properties are mostly attributed to its catechin content, especially epigallocatechin-3-gallate.
+Specifically, many of its medicinal properties are attributed to its catechin content, especially epigallocatechin-3-gallate.

-In addition, this same publication highlights that it’s a source of:
+In addition, this same journal highlights that green tea is a source of:

-- Minerals and trace elements, (5% dry weight) such as calcium, magnesium, chromium, manganese, iron, copper, and zinc, among others.
+- Minerals and trace elements such as calcium, magnesium, chromium, manganese, iron, copper, and zinc, among others: 5% of dry weight.

-Therefore, it isn’t surprising that it’s also known as a “superfood.”
-However, it’s essential to clarify that it isn’t a substitute for medical treatments and doesn’t have miraculous properties.
+Therefore, it’s not surprising that it’s considered a good supplement for improving the quality of one’s diet.
+However, it’s essential to clarify that it isn’t a substitute for medical treatments and doesn’t have “miraculous” properties.
 Its consumption should be considered a complement.

 It can help with weight loss

-The high concentration of polyphenols in green tea is connected to its capacity to improve metabolism and reduce weight.
-These antioxidant substances increase the amount of energy spent.
-They can also influence the body to avoid storing calories as fat.
-However, you should accompany it with a healthy diet and physical exercise.
+The high concentration of polyphenols in green tea is connected to its ability to improve metabolism and reduce weight.
+These antioxidant substances increase energy expenditure and prevent the body from storing calories as fat.
+However, you should combine it with a healthy diet and physical exercise.